nsmryan/itscomputersciencetime.com/content/2023-07-09-Zig-Assembly-Look.md

 the concept from the original post except it only creates one executable and lets you choose the algorithm with a command line argument.
 It was built using "-Drelease-fast=true" to match the "-O3" in the original Makefile.

+I used both Zig 10 and Zig 11, and provide both results as 10/11.

-The straight Zig translation gives me 3.98, so basically the same result.
+The straight Zig translation gives me 3.98/4.7, so basically the same result.
 This isn't too surprising, although I would have expected Zig's rearranging of the 0 branch to get me a slight speedup.

-Using 'if' instead of a switch gave me 3.864 seconds, so a very slight speedup.
+Using 'if' instead of a switch gave me 3.864/4.58 seconds, so a very slight speedup.

-The 'freeing a register' version gives me 0.774.
+The 'freeing a register' version gives me 0.774/0.937.
 This is much faster then I expected.
 Comparing the Zig and C assembly I think this may be because Zig managed to get a tighter loop- there is only a single conditional jump because the fall through behavior is to return.
 In other words, the action of the loop is all in the cmp/cmove followed by loading the next byte and a conditional jump to to either continue the loop or fall through to a 'ret' to end the function.

-Finally the lookup table runs in 0.526 seconds.
+Finally the lookup table runs in 0.526/0.65 seconds.
 This is pretty comparable to the C versions output.
 In fact, the original post's C version takes 0.525 seconds on my machine, so the Zig and C take basically exactly the same amount of time.
 There is enough variation in the results that the 0.001 second difference is not likely significant.

+It is interesting that Zig 11 does worse on all benchmarks.
+However, this is an unreleased version, and I'm not really sure what changes are going into this version.
+Hopefully I can rememeber to benchmark the release when it occurs.

 ## Conclusion